pasichDev/linqora/ROADMAP.md

 You may use labels in the repository to categorize tasks:

-- `pre-release` – Tasks to be completed before the next release
-- `post-release` – Tasks to be done after a version release
 - `enhancement` – Feature improvements and optimizations
 - `security` – Security-related improvements
 - `documentation` – Tasks related to documentation